 While anyone may develop sleep apnea symptoms, certain people will be at a greater risk.
 Men are more likely to suffer from OSA than women, and overweight individuals are especially at risk.
 People who snore, consume alcohol, and smoke can also be at a higher risk for developing obstructive sleep apnea, so making specific and targeted lifestyle adjustments can effectively reduce their risk.
 Your risk of being diagnosed with OSA is also greater if other members of your family have previously received the diagnosis.
 However, it is important to remember that even if you do not have any of these risk factors, it is still possible that you will develop OSA.
 Often, a bed partner or roommate will be the first person who might notice your OSA because it is often the loud snoring caused by breathing stoppages that is the most obvious sign.
 At Koala® Center for Sleep & TMJ Disorders, we offer our patients the best sleep apnea treatments and can provide effective and non-invasive alternatives to cumbersome continuous positive airway pressure (CPAP) machines, which can improve patients’ comfort and convenience while still treating the cause of their OSA symptoms.

 If you or someone you love is struggling with sleep apnea symptoms, Koala® Center for Sleep & TMJ Disorders can help.
 We proudly offer our patients access to exceptional sleep apnea doctors who can provide you with compassionate care and support you need to improve your sleep and your health.
 With multiple locations across the United States, we have a sleep apnea doctor near you.
-Call us today at (855) 977-0400 to schedule your sleep apnea consultation.
+Call us today to schedule your sleep apnea consultation.